San7o/maplang/README.md

 managing your system in a centralized fashion while being easily extensible for any need.
 Its design goals are:

-- for a better developer experience: keep all your important files and configurations in one central place.
+- **for a better developer experience**: keep all your important files and configurations in one central place.
 Define the current state of your system from a single source.

-- easily extensible: the language transpiles to a shell script, making it easy to extend the grammar and add new functionalities.
+- **works anywhere**: the language transpiles to a shell script, making it portable and easy to extend the grammar and add new functionalities.

-- backup and reproduce: you can define the state of the machine and reproduce it to any system, do version control and backup the most important files.
+- **backup and reproduce**: you can define the state of the machine and reproduce it to any system, do version control and backup the most important files.

+- **KISS**: simplicity is the key, we want to design a simple and intuitive framework that takes less than 5 minutes to be explained.

 ## Current state

 This language is currently in early developement.
 As soon as it reaches a stable state, It will be used in the [mapkg](https://github.com/San7o/mapkg.git) packet manager.

 ## Example syntax